currinjs/CurrinJS/aio/content/guide/router.md

     </td>

     <td>
-      A separate Angular module that provides the necessary service providers and directives for navigating through application views.
+      A separate Currin module that provides the necessary service providers and directives for navigating through application views.
     </td>